 The difference of Kshs.
 41,992,571,850 is a balancing figure on the Statement of Financial Position accruing from usage of IFMIS generated balances.
-The Department is in touch with the IFMIS Section of the National Treasury with the objective of reconciling the outstanding matters as shown in internal memo from former Head of Accounting Unit shown in Annex I (a).
-A meeting convened by The National Treasury was also held on 21st February, 2018 to resolve IFMIS related challenges experienced by Departments as shown in Annex I (b).
+The Department is in touch with the IFMIS Section of the National Treasury with the objective of reconciling the outstanding matters.
+A meeting convened by The National Treasury was also held on 21st February, 2018 to resolve IFMIS related challenges experienced by Departments.
 All funds receipt documents pertaining to the year under reference has been availed to the Auditors.
 Further to the foregoing, all receivables have been accounted for using the manual system.
 However, clearance of the discrepancy through the system is a continuous process and it is still ongoing.